Unfortunately, due to the coronavirus pandemic and the shrunken economy, redundancies are likely to happen across the UK.

 Remote electing of employee representatives

-If you do not recognise a trade union or have an employee representative committee in place, then an election of representatives will need to take place.
+If you do not recognise a trade union or have an employee representative committee in place, then an election of employee representatives employee for the redundancy consultation will need to take place.

 Using an online tool such as survey monkey or similar would be the best way to conduct the ballot as these tools allow votes to be anonymous.
 A lot of companies use these tools to conduct their employee opinion surveys.